 AI, progress & app workflow

-A practical note on Why routine adjustment needs human judgment in the loop for a rushed morning with no time for a long wellness plan, written with realistic expectations and a specific next step.
+A practical note on Human judgment: routine adjustment for a rushed morning with no time for a long wellness plan, written with realistic expectations and a specific next step.

 Direct answer